Solar physics

 Solar physics is the branch of astrophysics that specializes in the study of the Sun.
-It deals with detailed measurements that are possible only for our closest star.
-It intersects with many disciplines of pure physics, astrophysics, and computer science, including fluid dynamics, plasma physics including magnetohydrodynamics, seismology, particle physics, atomic physics, nuclear physics, stellar evolution, space physics, spectroscopy, radiative transfer, applied optics, signal processing, computer vision, computational physics, stellar physics and solar astronomy.
+It intersects with many disciplines of pure physics and astrophysics.

 Because the Sun is uniquely situated for close-range observing (other stars cannot be resolved with anything like the spatial or temporal resolution that the Sun can), there is a split between the related discipline of observational astrophysics (of distant stars) and observational solar physics.

 The study of solar physics is also important as it provides a "physical laboratory" for the study of plasma physics.

 History

 Ancient times

 Babylonians were keeping a record of solar eclipses, with the oldest record originating from the ancient city of Ugarit, in modern-day Syria.
 This record dates to about 1300 BC.
 Ancient Chinese astronomers were also observing solar phenomena (such as solar eclipses and visible sunspots) with the purpose of keeping track of calendars, which were based on lunar and solar cycles.
 Unfortunately, records kept before 720 BC are very vague and offer no useful information.
 However, after 720 BC, 37 solar eclipses were noted over the course of 240 years.